tjweisman/bn_graph_draw/README.md

 Sage (http://www.sagemath.org/).
 Required to compute invariant factors of the Jacobian.

+SymPy (http://sympy.org/).
+Required to compute gonality and guess pairing

 Python (https://www.python.org/).
 Version MUST match the version installed with Sage; for Sage 6.2 this is Python 2.7

 wxPython (http://www.wxpython.org/)

-This should run on OS/X or Linux-based systems.
-Running it on Windows should possible, although getting it to work with Sage will probably be difficult.

-If you can't get Sage working, you can still recover some functionality by installing SymPy (http://sympy.org/).
+This program should work on Windows, OS/X, or Linux, although right now computing the Jacobian only works on Linux since I integrated the app with Sage in an extremely messy way

 SETUP: